Shamanthkrishna/WebDevTutorialProjects/README.md

 Welcome to the Web Development Practice Projects repository!
 This collection features hands-on projects created during my journey to mastering web development, guided by tutorials in HTML, CSS, and JavaScript.

 ## Project List
-Weather App: This code is a concise Weather App webpage, using HTML, CSS, and JavaScript.
+1. Weather App: This code is a concise Weather App webpage, using HTML, CSS, and JavaScript.
 Users input a city name, and the app fetches real-time weather data, displaying temperature, city, humidity, and wind speed with corresponding weather icons.
+2. To-Do List
 ...

 ## Credits